Spirit photography: Ghost photography

 Paranormal investigator Joe Nickell makes a distinction between spirit photography and ghost photography in his book The Science of Ghosts: Searching for Spirits of the Dead, stating that spirit photography began in studios and eventually included ghosts photographed in séance rooms, whereas ghost photographs were taken in places that were considered haunted.
 Nickell states "...whereas spirit photos were invariably charlatans' productions, ghost photos could either be faked or appear inadvertently – as by reflection, accidental double exposure, or the like."

 Once portable cameras became available to amateurs towards the end of the 1880s ghost photos became more frequent.
 In more modern times, cameras with built in flashes produced what some believed to be ectoplasm, or "orbs".
 Most ghost photos fall into one of two categories.
 They are either hazy, indistinct shapes that look human or orbs that are usually white and round.
 Both can easily be purposefully or accidentally created.

 Modern claims

-Photograph anomalies have always been present in photography but in the 1990s television shows such as Ghost Hunters claimed the abnormalities represented proof of the afterlife.
+Television shows such as Ghost Hunters have claimed common photographic anomalies as proof of supernatural activity.
 In his book Investigating Ghosts: The Scientific Search for Spirits Ben Radford states that most evidence of ghosts in photographs or video are "...brief, ambiguous anomalies recorded with low-quality camera (or good-quality cameras sabotaged by low light conditions)."
 Radford believes that with camera technology advancing, especially with smart phones, there should be clearer, sharper images of ghosts.
 But the photos remain low quality and vague.